garybake/blog/content/2023_03_24_vector_database_api.md

 	OPENAI_API_KEY="*****"

-Also have a look at [Hugging Face](https://huggingface.co/) this site is amazing for hosting your own models and interacting with other pretty huge models.
+Also have a look at [Hugging Face](https://huggingface.co/).
+This site is amazing for hosting your own models and interacting with other pretty huge models.
-I went with openai for this article because the number of requests you could maker per second was more generous.
+I went with openai for this article because the number of requests you could maker per second was more generous on the free tier.